RESOStandards/transport/DATA-DICTIONARY.md

 Applicants are expected to provide a list of corrections [in a configuration file](https://github.com/RESOStandards/web-api-commander/blob/58485cc04f24e464c6c1313d25428d43835d7668/src/main/resources/ignored.json) they will submit at the time of certification to address any cases that arise.
 These corrections will be added to the testing tool in order to ensure that once a particular case has been addressed, it won't be flagged again in other cases.

-#### Data-Driven Matching

-RESO certification testing has progressively become more prescriptive and proscriptive over time.
-Exceptions for nonadherence to Data Dictionary rules were previously granted when an applicant filed a Supplemental Additional Information (SAI) request with RESO.

-While SAIs are no longer part of the RESO Certification process, information that was previously recorded will be used to create a corpus of matching terms to help guide vendors toward the Standard Names for Resources, Fields, and Enumerations.

-**Note**: *This feature* ***will not*** *be included in the MVP.
-It will be released as part of a later enhancement.*

 ## Certification Workflow